PelleLille/hsl-docs/data.rst

   .. warning::

-	Do not all untrusted users add custom regular expression.
-Not all regular expressions are safe.
-All user data should be escaped using :func:`pcre_quote` before compiling the regular expression.
+	Do not allow untrusted users to add custom regular expression, since not all regular expressions are safe.
+All user data should be escaped using :func:`pcre_quote` before compiled into a regular expression.

   There are some builtin rules which may occur.